Fernandoleano/space-app/README.md

 Welcome to the Space Website project! 🚀

 This project is a single-page application built with React and Tailwind CSS.
-It showcases information about SpaceX and allows users to explore the wonders of space.
+It showcases information about Space and allows users to explore the wonders of space.

 ## Demo